-The probability of informed trading is a determinant of equilibrium asset returns (Easley, Hvidkjaer, and O'Hara, 2002).
 Carlson and Osler (2000) suggest a connection between speculative activity and exchange rate volatility without relying on information asymmetry that high (low) level of informed rational speculation magnifies (stabilizes) the effects of interest rate shocks.
-Pasquariello and Vega (2007) develop a speculative trading model with two types of market frictions, information heterogeneity and imperfect competition among informed traders.
-They show that the information effect of order flow becomes stronger when market signals are noisy and belief dispersions are high.
-Using a large set of survey data of market participants, MacDonald and Marsh (1996) identify the idiosyncratic interpretations of relevant information as a major cause of heterogeneous beliefs that determine trading volume, and Beber, Breedon, and Buraschi (2010) reveal that heterogeneous beliefs affect currency option prices, the shape of implied volatility smile, volatility risk premia as the proxy for investors' hedging demand (see Garleanu, Pedersen, and Poteshman, 2009), and the position-unwinding risk (see Huang and MacDonald, 2013a) of currency carry trade.
+Using a large set of survey data of market participants, MacDonald and Marsh (1996) identify the idiosyncratic interpretations of relevant information as a major cause of heterogeneous beliefs that determine trading volume, and Beber, Breedon, and Buraschi (2010) reveal that heterogeneous beliefs affect currency option prices, the shape of implied volatility smile, volatility risk premia as the proxy for investors' hedging demand (see Garleanu, Pedersen, and Poteshman, 2009).
 Following this economic intuition, we resort to currency option-implied information, hedging pressure in futures market, and crash sensitivity to the global market for exchange rate predictability as well.